deduke-men-a-selanna/angel/German-Citizenship.md

 German Citizenship
 -

 This document explains the procedure of getting German citizenship by marriage.
+The following statements are mostly quotations from the sources.

 Requirements for German Citizenship by Marriage
 -